Use this Honey Glazed Ham recipe to make a baked ham for your holiday gatherings. Our ham glaze recipe is irresistibly sweet and tangy!

 Frequently Asked Questions

-A honey baked ham is the same thing as a honey glazed ham.
-Use our ham glaze recipe to make an outstanding honey baked ham at home for a fraction of the price!
+A baked honey ham is the same thing as a honey glazed ham.
+Use our ham glaze recipe to make an outstanding baked ham with honey at home for a fraction of the price!

 No, you brush the ham with the glaze several times while it is baking.
 The honey glaze turns into a sweet, caramelized coating as it bakes!